word-sys/puls/README.md

 ## What is PULS?

 PULS provides an interactive and feature-rich system monitoring and editing session within your terminal.
-It provides real-time monitoring of processes with insightful information about CPU, memory, disk I/O, and network.
+It provides real-time monitoring of processes with insightful information about CPU, memory, disk I/O, network also lets you edit your system services, edit GRUB and viewing system logs

 ## Key Features